VeronicaM/second-language-learning-AR/README.md

 **Caution**
-This was implemented as a OKR side project and it's not suitable for production environments.
+This was implemented as a OKR side project at Busuu and it's not suitable for production environments.